- Purchase the complete Expat Arrivals Chile Guide (PDF)

 Main language: Spanish

-Tipping: Standard 10 percent in restaurants, usually less for other services
+Tipping: 10 percent is the standard tipping amount in restaurants, but it's usually less for other services

 Time: GMT-4 (GMT-3 from September to April).
 Easter Island is GMT-6 (GMT-5 from September to April).